-Honey Grove Library and Learning Center
+Honey Grove Library & Learning Center

 Optimize small library spaces